ibm-cloud-architecture/governed-ml-ops/README.md

 ---------

-### Data Sourcing/Data Acquisition<a class="anchor" id="Data-Acquisition">
+#### Part 1 - Module 3 : Data Sourcing/Data Acquisition<a class="anchor" id="Data-Acquisition">

-3.a This module provides the steps where a data engineer can source the data needed to develop a model.
+This module provides the steps where a data engineer can source the data needed to develop a model.

+3.a In this substep of this module Data Enginner needs to review the information that is needed for Data Sourcing
 <br>

    <i> Role </i>: This step needs to be executed by `ModelDataEngineer`.